-- The Quest Summer Fellowship program will take place during the weeks of the May, June, and July blocks.
-There will be 3 Summer Fellowships awarded, and up to 3 Sponsored Fellowships awarded.
+- The 2018 Quest Summer Fellowship program will take place during the weeks of the May, June, and July blocks.

 - Winter Fellowships and Summer Fellowships are paid by Quest University Canada.
-In 2015 and 2016, Sponsored Fellowships were paid thanks to the support of Woodfibre LNG, a local corporation based in Squamish.
 All Fellows receive the same amount of compensation, as well as housing.

-- For Winter and Summer Fellowships, the research proposal can be on any topic of the student’s choice; there is no or minimal research funding available for the student; the fellowship is confirmed as soon as you accept.
+- The research proposal can be on any topic of the student’s choice; there is no or minimal research funding available for the student; the fellowship is confirmed as soon as you accept.

 A complete application consists of:

 - the applicant’s name,

 - an abstract,